What Medication Is Used to Treat Alcoholism?

 Medication is often used in conjunction with other treatment avenues, but not as a standalone method for successful treatment.
 There are several types of medicines available that counselors and physicians can prescribe.
 However, three have shown remarkable progress in treating the disease of alcoholism.

 The first of these is called Disulfiram.
 This medication is often prescribed as a deterrent to alcohol.
 When someone is prescribed this drug, they will experience intense reactions such as nausea, vomiting, stomach cramps, headaches, and increased heart rate.
 Disulfiram is usually prescribed to someone who is in the middle stages of alcoholism and does not have serious medical conditions.

 The next type of medication commonly prescribed for treating alcoholism is called Naltrexone.
 This medication is also known as ReVia or Depade.
-This medication does not react to the alcohol, but work within the neurotransmitters in the brain.
+This medication does not react to the alcohol but works within the neurotransmitters in the brain.
 Naltrexone works to reduce the feeling of being drunk by blocking these neurotransmitters when alcohol is being consumed.

 For those who also have severe medical conditions brought on by prolonged abuse of alcohol, there is another type of medication available to them.
 This medication, known as Acamprosate, or Campral, works to help the alcoholic during the detox time.
 Because of the medical conditions such as liver damage, or heart problems, medicines that react with the alcohol will not help.
 What is needed is something to help the person get over the symptoms of withdrawals.
 Campral works to reduce the stress of detox and help to ease the mind.